-Right-click on the arrow to open the properties menu:.
+Right-click on the arrow to open the Properties menu:

-Foreground: Changes the color of the entire arrow.
+Foreground - Changes the color of the entire arrow.

-Line Thickness: Changes the thickness of the stem on the arrow.
+Line Thickness - Changes the thickness of the stem on the arrow.
 Choose values from 1-6.

-Line Style: Changes the style of the arrow stem.
-Choose from solid, dashed, dotted and more.
+Line Style - Changes the style of the arrow stem.
+Choose from Solid, Dashed, Dotted, and more.

-Send to Back: Changes the layer of the tool.
-This option is used when more than one tool is in the same area of the chart.
-Click on Send to Back when you need to access a tool under the arrow.
+Send to Back - Changes the layer of the drawing.
+This option is used when more than one drawing is in the same area of the chart.
+Click on "Send to Back" when you need to access a drawing under the arrow.